Understanding the Great Depression: Causes, consequences, and the road to recovery

 Hoover ran for president again but lost significantly to Franklin D. Roosevelt.

 Roosevelt began his presidency with a clear strategy.
-First, he closed all the banks in America for four days and gradually reopened a few once they had reached economic stability.
+First, he closed all the banks in America in March 1933 for four days during the 'Bank Holiday'.

 Then, in 1933, Roosevelt announced a program of economic recovery, which he called the 'New Deal'.

-The New Deal was a range of programs and dozens of new organisations that were set up to create jobs for people.
+The New Deal was a range of programs and new organisations that were set up to create jobs for people.

 Ultimately, the US government began hiring people to work on government projects to get people paid once more.